You trust us to encrypt your data.

 Nimbox does not hold any personal information outside of that which it explicitly needs to provide your services.
 We do not have access to your encrypted files, associated keys, or account passwords.

 We do, with your consent, collect the information that you provide to us when you browse our website, use our contact forms, send us an email, or subscribe to our services.
-This information could include your name, email address, telephone number, and billing details.
+This information includes your name, email address, telephone number, and billing details.
+This information is stored in the United Kingdom, and shall never leave her borders.

 The information that we hold about you will never be sold or given to a third party, without your written consent.
-We may occasionally be presented with warrants demanding access to your data; we will comply with all valid legal demands for the little information we hold.
-We will permanently delete your information from our systems and records after your contract with us has ended.
+We may occasionally be presented with warrants demanding access to your data; we comply with all valid legal demands for the little information we hold.

-If our systems are ever compromised, we promise to inform users immediately after a security breach, and will self-report to the Information Commissioner.
+If our systems are ever compromised, we promise to inform users immediately after an incident, and will self-report to the Information Commissioner.

-By hosting on infrastructure that we own and control, we ensure that data is stored in named locations in the United Kingdom, and that it will never reside outside of its sovereign borders.
+By hosting on infrastructure that we control, we ensure that data is stored in named locations in the United Kingdom, and that it will never reside outside of her sovereign borders.

 UK Digital Marketplace G-Cloud

-We’re listed in the Digital Marketplace, and hold a current Crown Commercial Services Framework Agreement, for government procurement of our services.
+We’re listed in the Digital Marketplace, and hold a current Crown Commercial Services Framework Agreement (G-Cloud 8), covering government procurement of our services.
 You may view our listing here.

 Solicitors Regulation Authority